 Google Alerts saves you the trouble of visiting the site to repeatedly perform the same search.
 Set up an alert and have the latest news about your competitors delivered to your inbox.
 It monitors news, blogs, video, discussions, and books and more.

-With alerts, you can monitor competitor brand and keyword mentions.
+With Alerts, you can monitor competitor brand and keyword mentions.
 For a simple tool, Alerts has a great reporting feature.
-Set up an alert, then receive real-time, daily or weekly email reports in your inbox.
+Set up an alert one time and then receive real-time, daily or weekly email reports in your inbox.

 Perfect for the budget-conscious marketer or small agency, Google Alerts are great for organizing competitive intel on a budget.

-As social media continues to dominate our digital lives, social listening becomes increasingly more important for brands online.
+As social media continues to dominate our digital lives, social listening has become increasingly important for brands.
 Listening and partaking in the conversation about your brand can have amazing benefits (just as tuning out the conversation has dire consequences).

-Talkwalker is like Google Alerts on steroids, after twenty years of lifting weights.
-Like Alerts, the tool monitors keywords and mentions.
-Then it goes full retard, listening to digital conversations in more than 187 languages across 12 social networks.
+Talkwalker is like Google Alerts on steroids.
+Like Alerts, the tool monitors keywords and mentions, but it takes things to the next level and listens to digital conversations in more than 187 languages across 12 social networks.

 To get started with Talkwalker (it's free) just add in your keywords, brand name, and your content and let Talkwalker handle the rest.
 The tool shows, in real-time, how people are talking about your brand.
 Are they excited?
 Afraid?
 Angry?
 Enthusiastic?
 With Talkwalker, you can map out the global emotional response (aka "sentiment") to your content.